- This event has passed.

 September 10 at 3:00 PM - 4:00 PM

-This event will be virtual on zoom – link coming soon.
+This event will be held on zoom – check email for link and passcode.
 Contact firstname.lastname@example.org with any questions.

 The success of regenerative cell therapy relies on the integration of a functional vascular system within the redeveloping tissue, to mediate the exchange of oxygen, nutrients and waste.
 Although the advent of human induced pluripotent stem cells (hiPSCs) has accelerated progress towards this goal, owing to their potential to generate clinically relevant scales of patient-specific cells, techniques to drive their specification mainly rely on chemical cues.
 In this seminar, I will discuss engineering strategies to control the complex stem cell extracellular milieu, emphasizing the importance of mechanical cues during hiPSC development, specification and downstream functionality as it relates to vascular differentiation.